NetDocuments-Archive/ad-join-cookbook/README.md

 Tested on:

 Windows 2012R2
-Ubuntu 16.04
+Ubuntu 16.04 (experimental)

-## Ubuntu

-This cookbook has limited support for linux.
-Common pitfalls

-- Hostname must be 15 characters or less
-- NetBios names are not supported (Windows 2000 domain controllers )
-- Domain is cAsE SenSITive
-- If the domain join fails, the domain password may be logged on the chef server in plain text.
-Take caution to roll your logs if that happens.

-**The ad-join cookbook is as unopinionated as possible.
-It will not configure sudoers file or sssd.conf file.
-Use the sudoers or sssd cookbook in your wrapper cookbook to manage those services.**

-The cookbook will overwrite '/etc/krb5.conf' and '/etc/samba/smb.conf'.
-Best to only run this cookbook on new machines.

-See troubleshooting section at bottom for additional information

 ## Attributes

     default['ad-join']['windows']['update_hostname'] = true

 Set to false if you want the domain name/hostname to be different from the chef node name. (see [#5](https://github.com/NetDocuments/ad-join-cookbook/issues/5)).

     default['ad-join']['windows']['double_reboot'] = true

 Will continue to reboot windows until joined to domain and breadcrumb `c:\\Windows\\chef-ad-join.txt` exists.

     default['ad-join']['windows']['visual_warning'] = false

 If `visual_warning = true`, windows will display a login warning to anyone who connects via RDP to the machine before chef has finished the reboots and the converge.
 This will override any group policy your company might have in place for displaying custom login messages.

 ![](http://cl.ly/3l1I1n3X0q1G/Screenshot%202016-01-21%2012.49.45.png)

 ## Usage

 This cookbook is a library cookbook and is intended to be used by your own wrapper cookbook.
 See the [recipes directory](./recipes) for examples.

 ### Actions